RIM's new leader raises doubts among investors

 "Now they have to reinvent themselves again."

+RIM's U.S.-listed shares closed 8.5 percent lower at $15.56, for a market capitalization of little more than $8 billion.
+In the company's heyday, just three and a half years ago, it had a market capitalization around $80 billion.

-(Additional reporting by Sinead Carew in New York; Writing by Andrea Hopkins; Editing by Andrew Callus and Frank McGurty)
+(Additional reporting by Sinead Carew in New York and Andrea Hopkins in Toronto; Editing by Frank McGurty and Janet Guttsman)